bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 33% humidity
+- 34% humidity
 - 17 mph wind
-- 87% cloud cover
+- 88% cloud cover
 - 36 AQI 🟩
 - 1.42 inches of rain and 0.11 inches of snow expected in the next 48 hours